Armenia–CSTO relations

 Bilateral relations between Armenia and the Collective Security Treaty Organization (CSTO) were formalized when Armenia became a full member of the CSTO in 1994.
 Since February 2024, Armenia has frozen their CSTO membership, and has taken steps towards formally withdrawing.
+Following the suspension of its CSTO membership, the Armenian government decided to deepen and strengthen its relations with the European Union and the United States.
+Armenia first held the CSTO chairmanship from 2008 to 2009, then from 2015 to 2016, and most recently from 2021 to 2022.